 Pursuant to the CEQA Guidelines, if it can be demonstrated that a project will cause damage to a unique archaeological resource, the lead agency may require reasonable efforts to be made to permit any or all of these resources to be preserved in place or left in an undisturbed state.
 To the extent that they cannot be left undisturbed, mitigation measures are required (Section 21083.2 (a), (b), and (c)).
-A historical resource is a resource listed, or determined to be eligible for listing, in the California Register of Historical Resources (CRHR)

-(Section 21084.1); a resource included in a local register of historical resources (Section 15064.5(a)(2)); or any object, building, structure, site, area, place, record, or manuscript which a lead agency determines to be historically significant (Section 15064.5 (a)(3)).
+A historical resource is a resource listed, or determined to be eligible for listing, in the California Register of Historical Resources (CRHR) (Section 21084.1); a resource included in a local register of historical resources (Section 15064.5(a)(2)); or any object, building, structure, site, area, place, record, or manuscript which a lead agency determines to be historically significant (Section 15064.5 (a)(3)).
 Public Resources Code Section 5024.1 requires evaluation of historical resources to determine their eligibility for listing on the CRHR.

-- a-b and d) No cultural resources are known to exist on the project site per the NCRSP EIR; however, standard mitigation measures (Mitigation Measure CUL-01) apply which are designed to reduce impacts to cultural resources, should any be found on-site.
+- a-b and d) No cultural resources are known to exist on the project site per the NCRSP EIR; however, standard mitigation measures apply which are designed to reduce impacts to cultural resources, should any be found on-site.
 The measure requires an immediate cessation of work, and contact with the appropriate agencies to address the resource before work can resume.
-Additionally, no requests to consult were received from tribal entities in response to AB 52 notification.
-The project will not result in any new impacts beyond those already discussed and disclosed in the NCRSP EIR; project-specific impacts are less than significant. - c) No paleontological resources are known to exist on the project site per the NCRSP EIR; however, standard mitigation measures (Mitigation Measure CUL-02) apply which are designed to reduce impacts to such resources, should any be found on-site.
+The project will not result in any new impacts beyond those already discussed and disclosed in the NCRSP EIR; project-specific impacts are less than significant. - c) No paleontological resources are known to exist on the project site per the NCRSP EIR; however, standard mitigation measures apply which are designed to reduce impacts to such resources, should any be found on-site.
 The measure requires an immediate cessation of work, and contact with the appropriate agencies to address the resource before work can resume.
 The project will not result in any new impacts beyond those already discussed and disclosed in the NCRSP EIR; project-specific impacts are less than significant.